-Ian Fleming’s inaugural James Bond novel (Casino Royale, 1953) beautifully introduces us to the fictional town of Royale-les-Eaux located near the mouth of Somme along the French coast, where a lavish Casino sits.
-It is a vast opulent, victorian baroque edifice which has been tenderly restored to its former glory from the Belle Epoch.
+Ian Fleming’s inaugural James Bond novel (Casino Royale, 1953) beautifully introduces us to the fictional town of Royale-les-Eaux located near the mouth of the Somme along the French coast, where a lavish casino sits.
+The casino is a vast opulent, victorian baroque edifice which has been tenderly restored to its former glory from the Belle Epoch.
 There we meet a portly Soviet operative who goes by the name Le Chiffre (among other aliases like “the Number” “Herr Nummer” “Herr Ziffer” etc).
-He has a peculiar licentious taste for all things masochistic and depraved –his chief weakness is women and ceaselessly sucks on an inhaler.
-Presently, he is on the brink of a financial crisis after poorly investing certain monies granted to him by his communist-controlled trade union –funds which he has carelessly dumped into a string of French brothels, all of which went bankrupt immediately following new moralistic legislation passed in France —“fate rebuked him with terrifying swiftness” (9).
-In total, Le Chiffre lost about 50 million francs in the failed investment, though the fearsome Soviet agency SMERSH has apparently not yet caught onto his misdeed.
-Had Le Chiffre perceived that SMERSH was on his tail he would surely commit suicide, therefore he has turned to gambling in the hopes of regaining his lost investment to preserve his station.
-However, Le Chiffre is is connected to a potential sleeper cell of communists called the “fifth column” (or Leningrad Section III controlled by the USSR) which, if activated, could claim large swaths of Northern France in a hot war.
+He has a peculiar licentious taste for all things masochistic and depraved –his chief weakness being women– and he ceaselessly sucks on an inhaler.
+Presently, he is on the brink of a financial crisis after a poor investment goes sideways.
+Using funds granted to him by his communist-controlled trade union, Le Chiffre rather carelessly invested in a string of French brothels, all of which went bankrupt immediately following the enactment of new moralistic legislation passed in France —“fate rebuked him with terrifying swiftness” (9).
+In total, Le Chiffre lost about 50 million francs in the scheme, though the fearsome Soviet agency SMERSH has apparently not yet caught onto his misdeed.
+Had Le Chiffre perceived that SMERSH was on his tail, he surely would have committed suicide.
+Therefore, he has now turned to gambling in the hopes of regaining his lost investment and to preserve his station within the communist party.
+However, Le Chiffre is connected to a potential sleeper cell of communists called the “fifth column” (or Leningrad Section III which is controlled by the USSR).
+If activated, it could claim large swaths of Northern France in a hot war.

 Pausing for a moment, I offer a brief note about SMERSH.
 What is it?
-SMERSH is a conjunction of two Russian words meaning roughly “death to spies” (in the Bond movies of course the name was changed to SPECTRE).
+SMERSH is a conjunction of two Russian words meaning roughly “death to spies” (in the Bond movies the name was changed to SPECTRE).
 “It’s task is the elimination of all forms of treachery and back-sliding within the various branches of the Soviet Secret Service and Secret Police at home and abroad.
 It is the most powerful and feared organization in the USSR and is popularly believed never to have failed in a mission of vengeance” (15).
-SMERSH is rumored to have murdered Trotsky in Mexico and during Hitler’s attack on Russia in World War II, SMERSH struck again seeking out double agents during the Soviet retreat in 1941.
-As of the time period in the novel, Western intelligence believes SMERSH has only a few high quality agents to hunt down traitors.
-We are told MI6 once captured an agent of SMERSH in 1948 but the agent quickly consumed a cyanide pill disguised as a button on his coat and with his suicide went any hope of discovering more information about the agency.
+In James Bond’s world, SMERSH is rumored to have murdered Trotsky in Mexico and during Hitler’s attack on Russia in World War II, it struck again and sought out double agents during the Soviet retreat in 1941.
+In this Cold War era novel, Western intelligence believes SMERSH has only a few high quality agents left who can hunt down Soviet traitors.
+We are told MI6 once captured an agent of SMERSH in 1948 but the agent quickly consumed a cyanide pill disguised as a button on his coat and with his suicide went any hope of discovering further information about the agency.

 At any rate, this is the setting in which we find ourselves in Ian Fleming’s Casino Royale (a far cry from the many globe-trotting ventures found in the 2006 film).
-The novel is far more simple and concise which is a welcome change of pace in my view.
+The novel is far more concise which is a welcome change of pace in my view.
 The opening chapters introduce us to MI6’s chain-smoking British agent James Bond who is sent on assignment to hopefully bankrupt and demoralize Le Chiffre at the baccarat tables in France.
-Who is James Bond?
-He is a hard-drinking, cold-blooded assassin.
-Bond says he previously killed two people in the line of duty –the first was a Japanese cipher expert cracking codes from Rockefeller Center in New York (Bond and a fellow agent sniped the cipher from a nearby rooftop), and the other kill Bond completed was a Norwegian in Stockholm who was doubling for the Germans (Bond chose to kill him slowly with a knife while inside his flat, and, disturbingly, the man did not die very quickly).
-For these kills Bond was awarded a “Double O” agent status, a title which means “you’ve had to kill a chap in cold blood in the course of some job” (131).
+From the outset, who is James Bond?
+We are told he is a hard-drinking, cold-blooded assassin.
+Bond says he previously killed two people in the line of duty –the first was a Japanese cipher and expert code-cracker from Rockefeller Center in New York (Bond and a fellow agent sniped the cipher from a nearby rooftop), and his other kill was a Norwegian in Stockholm who was doubling for the Germans (Bond chose to kill him slowly with a knife while inside his flat, and disturbingly, the man did not die very quickly).
+For these kills, Bond has been awarded the elite “Double O” agent status, a title which means “you’ve had to kill a chap in cold blood in the course of some job” (131).
 For the present mission in France, Bond is joined by agents from France (René Mathis of the Deuxième Bureau), the United States (Felix Leiter of the CIA), and a beautiful young woman sent from MI6 named Vesper Lynd.
-I was delighted to read the carefully crafted intelligence reports which were no doubt meticulously devised by Ian Fleming in the opening chapters, offering us the sense that we are truly on the ground in this paranoid Cold War tale of espionage and intrigue.
+More about her later.
+I was delighted to read the carefully crafted intelligence reports which were meticulously devised by Ian Fleming in the opening chapters of Casino Royale, offering us the sense that we are truly on the ground in this paranoid Cold War tale of espionage and intrigue.
 Is the story a bit far-fetched?
-Yes indeed, it is extremely unlikely that British, American, and French secret service operations would all invest so much time, money, and manpower into merely bankrupting a Soviet agent by gambling in a casino.
+Yes indeed –it seems extremely unlikely that British, American, and French secret service operations would all invest so much time, money, and manpower into merely bankrupting a Soviet agent via a gambling scheme.
 Nevertheless, Casino Royale is not as ridiculous as some of the latter day Bond stories –it forces us to believe this little narrative in quite a captivating way.

 Fleming, Ian.
 Casino Royale.
 Thomas & Mercer in Las Vegas, NV c/o Ian Fleming Publications Ltd. 1953 (republished in 2012).
 Paperback edition.